In a previous tutorial, we discussed how the

 nice commands can be used to control processes on your system.
+This guide highlights how

 This article will focus on managing foreground and background processes and will demonstrate how to leverage your shell’s job control functions to gain more flexibility in how you run commands.

 To follow along with this guide, you will need access to a computer running the